Third generation antibiotic. Top lists of the best antibiotics for colds of bacterial etiology

 Just like penicillins, cephalosporins provoke allergic reactions in the body.

-Several generations of cephalosporins are currently being produced.
+Currently, several generations of cephalosporins are produced.

 1st generation: cefadroxil, cephalexin.

-2nd generation: cefuroxime (axetil), cefaclor.
+2nd generation: cefuroxime (Axetil), cefaclor.

 3rd generation: ceftriaxone, cefotaxime, ceftizadime, cefoperazone, ceftibuten.